 The range is geographically large and complicated.
 It is bounded on almost every side by other mountain ranges.
-To the northwest are the famous Sawtooth Mountains, to the east is the Big Wood River and Highway 75, to the south is the Camas Prairie and Snake River Plain, and to the west is the South Fork of the Boise River and the Soldier Mountains.
+To the northwest are the famous Sawtooth Mountains, to the east is Highway 75 and the Big Wood River, to the south is the Camas Prairie and Snake River Plain, and to the west is the South Fork of the Boise River and the Soldier Mountains.
 Across Highway 75 to the northeast are the Boulder Mountains and to the east are the Pioneer Mountains.
 With so many mountains, you will have a great view from any of these summits.

 The mountain range was formed over 60 million years ago.
 The Idaho Batholith was forced up above the surrounding valley.
 Fault blocking has caused the range to have steep east faces while the west side tends to be rolling terrain.
 The mountains are composed mostly of metamorphic and granite rock.
 Many of these layers are broken and offer fun scrambling.
 You can expect a lot of boulder hopping but the rock is surprisingly solid.
 There are mountains with 5th class cliffs and walls but standard routes are usually no more than 3rd class.